 The Fauquier County Public Schools (FCPS) is committed to the safety and security of online activities and interactions for its students, staff, and parents.
 Students receive digital citizenship instruction regarding responsible online behavior.
 When you teach digital citizenship to students, you help students navigate cyberbullying, privacy, internet safety, and other digital dilemmas.

 In today’s world of advancing online resources teachers, students, and parents are benefiting from an ever increasing wealth of tools to support teaching and learning.
 The growth in these tools is extraordinary with great potential to improve student outcomes.
-Along with this explosion in growth of online learning tools, comes the inherent risks of leakage of student data and understandable concerns over student privacy.
+Along with this explosion in growth of online learning tools, comes the inherent risks of leakage of data and understandable concerns over privacy.